RadiologyInfo - The radiology information resource for patients

 Risks

-• Because the vacuum-assisted device removes slightly larger pieces of tissue than other types of needles, there is a risk of bleeding and forming a hematoma, or a collection of blood at the biopsy site.
+• There is a risk of bleeding and forming a hematoma, or a collection of blood at the biopsy site.
 The risk, however, appears to be less than one percent of patients.

 • An occasional patient has significant discomfort, which can be readily controlled by non-prescription pain medication.